ColinJ69/PocketDerm/README.md

 ### Main folder
 .
 Where the actual juice of PocketDerm is hosted in django

 .
+Templates folder which contains the html for the site

+.
+Static folder which contains the css for the entire site

+.
 Scan.py contains the entire process of scanning the user's face and the recommendations

 .
-Views.py determines what's put on the user's screen
+Views.py determines what's put on the user's screen and where most of the action is

+.
+Other notable files are forms.py and models.py
 ### Register folder
 .
 Where the registering part of PocketDerm is

+.
+Templates folder which contains the html for the registering part of PocketDerm

 .
 Not really all that much in here